 • Experience success; and

 • Learn how to reflect on and assess their own learning.

 Pupils will be entered for the CCEA GCSE Examination at an appropriate level depending on the ability they have demonstrated throughout the two year course.
-This course consists of two external examinations: a module test (45%) and a final examination worth (55%).
-Pupils will sit the module test in June of Year 11 and the final completion examination at the end of Year 12.
+This course consists of two external examinations: a module exam (45%) and a final examination worth (55%).
+Pupils will sit the module exam in June of Year 11 and the final completion examination at the end of Year 12.
 There is no controlled assessment for GCSE Mathematics.